Lamont-Labs/QuantraVision/legal/TERMS_OF_USE.md

 **NO GUARANTEES OF ACCURACY:**

-1. Pattern detections use computer vision algorithms (OpenCV, YOLOv8, TensorFlow Lite) that may produce false positives, false negatives, or incorrect confidence scores
+1. Pattern detections use computer vision algorithms (OpenCV, TensorFlow Lite) that may produce false positives, false negatives, or incorrect confidence scores
-2. AI/ML models are trained on historical data and may not generalize to current market conditions
+2. Computer vision algorithms are trained on historical data and may not generalize to current market conditions
 3. Pattern detection may fail due to image quality, unusual chart formats, or technical limitations
 4. Confidence scores are probabilistic estimates, not guarantees
 5. Past pattern performance does not predict future results